-Participation is a widely recognised goal of people with disabilities, an explicit goal of disability programs, and hence a key criterion for judging outcomes for people with disabilities within Australian society (see Sections 5.2 and 5.4).
+Participation is a widely recognised goal of people with disabilities, an explicit goal of disability programs, and hence a key criterion for judging outcomes for people with disabilities within Australian society.
 A discussion of participation by people with disabilities in Australian society is the primary focus of this section, following a brief overview of some service-related outcomes.